 You can decide for yourself if the traffic to these directories is worth your submission effort.
 My own approach: if the platform has more than 50K visits a month, it's worth submitting.
 Many have 100s of million visits a month.
 So, let's get to work, and if you're a veteran podcaster, use the list below to double check.

-iTunes is pretty obvious, and I'm just listing it here for completeness.
+Listing your show on Apple Podcasts is pretty obvious, and I'm just listing it here for completeness.
 It is the most important directory.
 But perhaps not for the reason you think.

 - Web Stats: 224.7M visits a month